AimLight/FizzBuzz-CI-CD/docs/source/PartI.rst

 In particular, I've added:

-- Require status checks to pass before merging (+ Require branches to be up to date before merging)
+- Require status checks to pass before merging (+ Require branches to be up to date before merging).
     - So far there are none, but we will add them later

-- Include administrators
+- Include administrators.
     - Even if we are alone on the project we don't want to allow ourselves to push to ``main``.

 Now how can one set up a ``CI/CD`` pipeline, so as to prevent pushing to the ``main``?

 See :ref:`II.
-Continuous Integration / Continuous Delivery` chapter.
+Continuous Integration / Continuous Delivery` section.